reznik-lab/cachexia/README.md

 - **`load_and_process_bmi_data(bmi_path, metadata_path)`**:
   - Standardizes data by days since diagnosis.
-  - Filters out BMI outliers (BMI < 10 and BMI > 70).
+  - Filters out BMI outliers (BMI < 10 and BMI > 100).
   - Excludes patients with trajectories less than 180 days.

 - **`smooth_bmi_ewma(df, smooth_col, alpha)`**:
   - Smooths data using Exponentially Weighted Moving Average (EWMA) where `alpha` is the smoothing factor.
+We used a default alpha of 0.2.

 ### `cachexia_identification.py` - Episode Identification
 Detect cachexia episodes based on a defined threshold of BMI loss over time: